nim-works/nimskull/doc/debug.rst

 Special defines
 ---------------

-Debugging functionality can usually be accessed only when compiler itself has been built with special defines - this is made to avoid runtime overhead, because some debugging tools are not exactly cheap to run.
+Debugging functionality is available only when compiler itself is built with special defines - this guard is necessary to avoid runtime overhead, because some debugging tools are not exactly cheap to run.

 **Used when compiling temporary compiler**